 \subsection{Experimental setup}

-We perform multi-resolution distillation experiments over ADE20K~\cite{zhou2017scene}.
-The mean of intersection over union (mIoU) is set as the evaluation metric.
+We perform multi-resolution distillation experiments over ADE20K~\cite{zhou2017scene}. mIoU is set as the evaluation metric.
 We convert full-precision models to TNN~\cite{contributors2020tnn} and measure latency on an ARM-based device with a single Qualcomm Snapdragon 865 processor.
 We set ADE20K fine-tuned network with original resolution input in section~\ref{Exp} as the teacher model and ImageNet-1K~\cite{deng2009imagenet} pretrained network as the backbone of the student model.
 The input resolution of the student model is halved by average pooling.

 The standard BatchNorm~\cite{ioffe2015batch} layer is replaced by synchronized BatchNorm.
 The implementation of multi-resolution distillation is based on public codebase \texttt{mmsegmentation}~\cite{contributors2020mmsegmentation}.
 We follow the batch size, training iteration scheduler and data augmentation strategy of TopFormer~\cite{zhang2022topformer} and section~\ref{Exp} for a fair comparison.
 The initial learning rate is 0.0005 for batch size 32 or 0.00025 for batch size 16.
 The weight decay is 0.01.
-A “poly” learning rate scheduled with factor 1.0 is adopted.
+A poly learning rate scheduled with factor 1.0 is adopted.
 During inference, we set the same resize and crop rules as TopFormer to ensure fairness.